telota/quick-csr/README.rst

     alias quick-csr='~/…/quick-csr-linux-amd64.pyz'

-On windows, use the doskey_ command to setup an alias:
+On Windows, use the doskey_ command to setup an alias:

 .. code-block:: console